tomrannosaurus/vasc/README.md

 We see that VASC is still superior to PCA, but the margin has shrunk.
 We note that PCA is a linear transformation that reduces dimensionality by projecting the data onto the principal components.
 When we reduce and then reconstruct the data (using a subset of principal components), the reconstruction involves projecting back onto the original space using the same set of principal components.
 This projection back and forth theoretically incurs a loss of information only along the least significant components (those not retained).

 However, VASC loses some information in the decoder phase as a consequence of its architecture discussed above.
 For this reason, it would have been better for the authors to compare reconstructed data, not merely reduced data.
+Nevertheless, VASC is still able to represent extremely high-dimension data in just two latent dimensions; a huge accomplishment despite the drawbacks.